 Saint Patrick's Church of Ireland Cathedral, Armagh

-This project, commissioned in 2013, involves the full restoration and future protection of detailed antique stained glass windows, dating back to the late 1800's, in St Patrick's Cathedral, Armagh.
-This is an on-going project.
+This project, commissioned in 2013, involves the full restoration and future protection of detailed antique heritage windows, dating back to the late 1800's, in St Patrick's Cathedral, Armagh.

 St Patrick's Cathedral stands on one of the most ancient christian sites in the British Isles and there has been a church on the site for over 1500 years.
 The first, according to tradition, was a stone church built by St Patrick in 445AD.
 The present cathedral dates from 1268 and was fully restored in 1834, with further conservation and repairs to the windows, the roof and interior throughout the last century.